t41372/Open-LLM-VTuber/README.md

 ## Implemented Features

 - Talk to LLM with voice.
 Offline.
-- RAG on chat history *(needs to be rewritten to be compatible with many other features, so turn this off for now)*
+- ~~RAG on chat history~~ *(temporarily removed)*

 Currently supported LLM backend
-- Ollama
-- Any OpenAI-API-compatible backend, such as Groq, LM Studio, OpenAI, and more.
+- Any OpenAI-API-compatible backend, such as Ollama, Groq, LM Studio, OpenAI, and more.
 - MemGPT (setup required)

 Currently supported Speech recognition backend